osohq/oso/new-docs/content/any/learn/roles/patterns.md

 role is more senior than the “programmer”, and therefore it inherits the permissions of the “programmer” role in addition to its own permissions.

-With roles represented as strings in oso policies, role inheritance can be represented with the following structure:
+With roles represented as strings in Oso policies, role inheritance can be represented with the following structure:

 ```polar